zetkin/app.zetkin.org/.github/ISSUE_TEMPLATE/zui.md

 ### Files

-Create a folder in `src/zui/newDesignSystem` and give it a name for your component, like `ZUIButton`.
+Create a folder in `src/zui/components` and give it a name for your component, like `ZUIButton`.
 Inside that folder, create one file `index.tsx` (this is where you write your component) and one `index.stories.tsx` (this is where you write your Storybook stories).
-Look at the components in `src/zui/newDesignSystem` for inspiration/reference!
+Look at the components in `src/zui/components` for inspiration/reference!
+Note that there are lots of components with names that start with "ZUI" outside the `src/zui/components` folder, but only the ones in `src/zui/components` are relevant as reference/inspiration for the work you will be doing.